Biscoitinhoo/folder-partition/README.md

 ### Arguments:

     -f      Path to the dataset. (positional)
     -q      Quantity of data to be inserted into training folder.
-The rest will be inserted into validation. (optional) -p      Use quantity as percentage.
-Instead of 80 items (quantity), for example, it will be 80% of all your data inside each folder.(optional)
+The difference will be inserted into validation. (optional) -p      Percentage to be inserted into training/validation folder (max 100). (optional)

 ### Examples
 All examples take in consideration 1000 data into each folder.